ynput/ayon-documentation/website/docs/admin_colorspace.md

 #### Required action after the upgrade:
 1. Enable Global [**CMS**](admin_colorspace#used-acronyms).
-2. Add Studio OCIO config into any folder within Root defined storage.
+2. Add Studio OCIO config into any folder within Root defined storage (the suggested approach will enhance the security of the distribution, ensuring its smooth operation across various platforms and workflows).
 3. Add path to the project config into Global [**CMS**](admin_colorspace#used-acronyms) or host config paths to first position from top.
 Path should not be absolute and should point at Anatomy root storage template - e.g. `{root[work]}/configs/ocio/aces_1.2/config.ocio`
 4. Enable Global File rules.